geniusunil/ng-press-theme/README.md

  - https://github.com/WarriorRocker/angular-xo-material

 # How it works
-This standalone theme fetches posts, users and everything from a wordpress site via Wordpress REST API and display them in an angular app.
+This standalone theme fetches posts, users and everything from a wordpress site via Wordpress REST API and displays them in an angular app.

 # How to install
 Just download the files and use as a wordpress theme.